-- (1) Paid in US dollars and converted to Canadian dollars on December 31, 2019 at C\$1.3197 = US\$ 1.00 - (2) Paid in US dollars and converted to Canadian dollars on December 31, 2018 at C\$1.2970 = US\$ 1.00 - (3) Paid in US dollars and converted to Canadian dollars on December 31, 2017 at C\$ 1.1601 = US\$ 1.00. - (4) Under the terms of the STIP, the cash bonus calculated based on targets for several key performance indicators, measured over a one-year period, may be paid out in shares.
-Additionally, for 2018, the amounts showing are for both 2017 and 2018 short term incentives combined.
-Previously the Corporation granted short term incentives later in the year, and therefore were not showing until the following year.
-This catch up for 2018 will allow for more meaningful information going forward.
-Dave Cole's 2018 short term incentive was \$60,568 and for 2017 was \$59,908.
-Christina Cepeliauskas' 2018 short term incentive was \$36,055 and for 2017 was \$12,416.
-The numbers are the combined totals for 2018 as described above. - (5) The "grant date fair value" of options granted during the year ended December 31, 2019 was determined by using the Black- Scholes model, as described below, and the following weighted average assumptions: stock price \$1.70 exercise price \$1.70, an option life of 5 years, a risk-free interest rate of 1.33% and a volatility of 67.678%. - (6) The "grant date fair value" of options granted during the year ended December 31, 2018 was determined by using the Black-Scholes model, as described below, and the following weighted average assumptions: stock price \$1.30 exercise price \$1.30, an option life of 5 years, a risk-free interest rate of 2.07% and a volatility of 69.941%. - (7) The "grant date fair value" of options granted during the year ended December 31, 2017 was determined by using the Black-Scholes model, as described below, and the following weighted average assumptions: stock price \$1.20 exercise price \$1.20, an option life of 5 years, a risk-free interest rate of 1.53% and a volatility of 70.81%. - (8) This amount was a strategic investment success bonus awarded for the successful completion of the IGC transaction. - (9) Pursuant to a Management Services Agreement between the Corporation and Seabord Services Corp., Ms. Cepeliauskas' remuneration is paid by Seabord.
+(1) Paid in US dollars and converted to Canadian dollars at the average rate for the year ended December 31, 2020 at C\$1.3411 = US\$ 1.00

+(2) Paid in US dollars and converted to Canadian dollars on December 31, 2019 at C\$1.3197 = US\$ 1.00

+(3) Paid in US dollars and converted to Canadian dollars on December 31, 2018 at C\$1.2970 = US\$ 1.00

+(4) Under the terms of the STIP, the cash bonus calculated based on targets for several key performance indicators, measured over a oneyear period, may be paid out in shares.

+- (5) The "grant date fair value" of options granted during the year ended December 31, 2020 was determined by using the Black- Scholes model, as described below, and the following weighted average assumptions: stock price \$2.62 exercise price \$2.62, an option life of 5 years, a risk-free interest rate of 0.38% and a volatility of 61.54%. - (6) The "grant date fair value" of options granted during the year ended December 31, 2019 was determined by using the Black- Scholes model, as described below, and the following weighted average assumptions: stock price \$1.70 exercise price \$1.70, an option life of 5 years, a risk-free interest rate of 1.33% and a volatility of 67.68%. - (7) The "grant date fair value" of options granted during the year ended December 31, 2018 was determined by using the Black- Scholes model, as described below, and the following weighted average assumptions: stock price \$1.30 exercise price \$1.30, an option life of 5 years, a risk-free interest rate of 2.07% and a volatility of 69.94%.

+(8) This amount was a strategic investment success bonus awarded for the successful completion of the IGC transaction.

+(9) Pursuant to a Management Services Agreement between the Corporation and Seabord Services Corp., Ms. Cepeliauskas' remuneration is paid by Seabord.
 The amounts disclosed include compensation paid by Seabord for services rendered to the Corporation as a CFO.
 Such compensation has been attributed to the Corporation on the basis of the work commitments to the Corporation.
 See "Management Contracts" for a description of the material terms of the Management Services Agreement.